lammps/lammps/doc/src/pair_hbond_dreiding_angleoffset.rst

 * angle_cutoff = global angle cutoff for Acceptor-Hydrogen-Donor interactions (degrees)
 * equilibrium_angle = global equilibrium angle for Acceptor-Hydrogen-Donor interactions (degrees)

-(Tips: angle offset is the supplementary angle of equilibrium angle.
-It means if equilibrium angle is 166.6, the angle offset is 13.4)
+(Tips: angle offset is the supplementary angle of the equilibrium angle.
+It means if the equilibrium angle is 166.6, the angle offset is 13.4)

 Examples
 """"""""